 Integrated wild dog control

-In Victoria feral or wild populations of dog and dingo-dog hybrids (Canis lupus familiaris and canis lupus familiaris x canis lupis dingo) are declared established pest animals in Victoria.
+In Victoria, feral or wild populations of dog and dingo-dog hybrids (Canis lupus familiaris and canis lupus familiaris x canis lupis dingo) are declared established pest animals.

-In Victoria, the Dingo (Canis lupus dingo) is a threatened species that has been listed as 'Threatened' under the Flora and Fauna Guarantee Act 1988 and as a result is protected under the Wildlife Act 1975.
+In Victoria, the Dingo (Canis lupus dingo) is listed as a 'threatened' species under the Flora and Fauna Guarantee Act (1988) and as a result is protected under the Wildlife Act (1975).

-Dingoes often occur in areas inhabited by wild dogs, appear morphologically similar to wild dogs and are extremely difficult to differentiate from wild dogs.
-This means that wild dog control programs have the potential to directly impact on Dingoes.
+Dingoes often occur in areas inhabited by wild dogs, appear morphologically similar to wild dogs and are extremely difficult to visibly differentiate from wild dogs.
+This means that wild dog control programs have the potential to directly impact on dingoes.

 Government commitment and focus area

 - committed to an effective wild dog program centred around community involvement